Accelergy-Project/accelergy-library-plug-in/README.md

 All entries are case-insensitive.

 ### Required Actions
-Components are required to have a read, write, update, and idle action.
+Components are required to have a read, write, update, and leak action.
 Other actions are optional.
 This allows Library components to be realized directly in Timeloop architectures.

 Often, some of these required actions may not make sense for a component.
-For exmaple, a digital multiplier may only have "multiply" and "idle" actions.
+For exmaple, a digital multiplier may only have "multiply" and "leak" actions.
 We follow the following convention for these cases:
 - If the "read" action does not make sense for a component, then it is set to the typical action for the component.
 For example, a multiplier's "read" action is set to "multiply".
-- If "write"/"update" actions do not make sense for a component, then they are set to "idle".
+- If "write"/"update" actions do not make sense for a component, then they are set to "leak".

 In our multiplier example, we would create an entry multiplier.csv that looks
 like:
 ```
-width_a|datawidth_a, width_b|datawidth_b, technology, energy, area, action
+width_a|datawidth_a, width_b|datawidth_b, technology, global_cycle_seconds, energy, area, action
-32,                  32,                  65,         5,      300,  multiply|read
+32,                  32,                  65,         1e-9                  5,      300,  multiply|read
+32,                  32,                  65,         1e-9,                 0.01,   300,  leak
-32,                  32,                  65,         0,      300,  idle|write|update
+32,                  32,                  65,         1e-9                  0,      300,  write|update
 ```

 ### Pointers To Other Entries